Lyman Lemnitzer: World War II

 Lemnitzer was promoted to brigadier general in June 1942 and commanded the 34th Coast Artillery Brigade.
 He was subsequently assigned to General Dwight D. Eisenhower's staff, where he helped plan the invasions of North Africa and Sicily and was promoted to major general in November 1944.
 Lemnitzer was one of the senior officers sent to negotiate the Italian fascist surrender during the secret Operation Sunrise and the German surrender in 1945.

-Post-World War II
+Cold War

 Following the end of World War II, Lemnitzer was assigned to the Strategic Survey Committee of the Joint Chiefs of Staff and was later named deputy commandant of the National War College.

-Korean War

 In 1950, at the age of 51, Lemnitzer took parachute training and was placed in command of the 11th Airborne Division.
 He was assigned to Korea in command of the 7th Infantry Division in November 1951 and was promoted to lieutenant general in August 1952.

-Post-Korean War
+Lemnitzer was promoted to the rank of general and named commander-in-chief of Far East Command and of the Eighth Army in March 1955.
+Stationed in Tokyo, Lemnitzer was the final military governor of Allied-occupied Japan before the American military administration was officially abolished on July 1, 1957.
+Lemnitzer was appointed Vice Chief of Staff of the Army in June 1957, then Chief of Staff of the Army in July 1959.